Nightcoder777/XOR-encrypting/README.md

   -k - Key used for encrypting text (it is better to use a numeric key)

   -o - Output file with encrypted/decrypted text

+  Update 13 Dec 2020 23:57 - If you specify "@" as output file name the result of encryption/decryption will be printed in console.